Robert Gard (tenor): Film of Death in Venice

 Having sung Aschenbach in the Australian premiere in Adelaide in 1980, Robert Gard was approached by Tony Palmer to assist in the film version.
 The creator of the role, Peter Pears, was to sing Aschenbach but was recovering from a stroke and was unavailable for filming at that time.
 All of the other major roles were also sung by their creators.
 Gard was initially hired to assist off-screen, and his voice would not be heard in the final product.
 However, Pears's recovery proved to be a long-term affair, and Gard was then contracted to perform the role, for the same fee that Pears had accepted.

 Personal life

 In 1966 he married a fellow singer, Doreen Morrow.
 In 1970 their daughter Louise died.
 In 1980 Doreen died of cancer, when he was in the final rehearsals for the Australian premiere of Death in Venice at the Adelaide Festival, in which he sang the role of Aschenbach.

 Death

 Robert Gard died, aged 94, on 20 March 2021.

 Honours

-In 1981 he was appointed an Officer of the Order of the British Empire (OBE) for his services to opera.
+In the 1981 Birthday Honours he was appointed an Officer of the Order of the British Empire (OBE) for his services to opera.